 - Our mission seeks to build a community where students are active and engaged participants sharing in the responsibility of caring for others.
 This policy is geared towards building structures and policies to support a caring and nurturing environment.

-- Students who seek emergency medical attention for themselves related to consumption of alcohol or other drugs, will not be charged with violations of the university policy related to that consumption, provided that the student subsequently completes an alcohol education program and/or counseling, within a reasonable time frame to be determined by the Office of the Dean of Students.
-Failure to complete this evaluation/treatment may result in charges being filed with the Office of the Dean of Students.
+- Students who seek emergency medical attention for themselves related to consumption of alcohol or other drugs, will not be charged with violations of the university policy related to that consumption, provided that the student subsequently completes an alcohol education program and/or counseling, within a reasonable time frame to be determined by Students Conduct and Community Standards.
+Failure to complete this evaluation/treatment may result in charges being filed with the Student Conduct and Community Standards.

 - Students who seek emergency medical attention for someone else will not be charged with violations of the PSU policy related to consumption of alcohol or other drugs.
 Where appropriate, an alcohol education program and/or counseling may be recommended.